ARSENAL 3–1 SOUTHAMPTON: BY THE VISUALS

 7 – Assists provided by Bukayo Saka in the Premier League this season, at least three more than any other player.

-It might seem trivial, given that the match was against so-called “guaranteed relegation fodder,” but Saturday’s win was yet another example of Arsenal overcoming adversity.
+It might seem trivial, given that the match was against so-called “guaranteed relegation fodder”, but Saturday’s win was yet another example of Arsenal overcoming adversity.
 This season, we’ve already faced a range of challenges: playing with ten men against Brighton and City, missing key players due to injuries and suspensions in the North London Derby, finding a late winner against Leicester, and now coming from behind to beat Southampton.

-And yet, we’ve earned 17 points out of a possible 21 and sit just one point off the top spot as we head into another international break.
+It hasn’t been an easy start, but we’ve earned 17 points out of a possible 21 and sit just one point off the top spot as we head into another international break.

 Follow me on Threads @jonollington